TusharElangovan/ChatDB-DSCI551/README.md

 - **Data Upload and Fetch:**
   - Enables users to upload datasets (e.g., CSV files) to the connected databases.
-  - Fetches data in real-time for visualization or further analysis.

 - **Random Query Suggestions:**
   - Analyzes schema and data types to suggest meaningful queries.